chainguard-dev/melange/README.md

 ## Install

-Melange has a dependency on [Alpine Linux](https://www.alpinelinux.org/) tooling.
+Melange has a dependency on [apk-tools](https://gitlab.alpinelinux.org/alpine/apk-tools). tooling.
 Currently the easiest way to run melange is inside an Alpine VM or container.
 If you're on MacOS, you can use a Lima VM, as [documented for apko](https://github.com/chainguard-dev/apko/blob/main/mac/README.md).